Bloom-host/BloomDocs/docs/VPS/virtfusion-rescue.md

 ## Prerequisites

 Before following this guide, make sure you've enabled VNC and opened the Console.
-To do so, follow our [Virtfusion VNC Guide](https://docs.bloom.host/VPS/virtfusion-rescue)-
+To do so, follow our [VirtFusion VNC Guide](/VPS/virtfusion-vnc).

 ### Starting Rescue Mode